 If you’re wondering whether or not you’ll need to pair these with an amp, the short answer is yes.
 Since they have a much higher impedance (250 Ohms) than average they will require an external amplification device.

 Since they are pretty power-hungry cans, using them plugged directly into your laptop or smartphone will be pretty disappointing.
-The main reason it will be disappointing is because you won’t be able to crank the volume high enough to hear all of the nuance we mentioned above.
+The main reason it will be disappointing is that you won’t be able to crank the volume high enough to hear all of the nuances we mentioned above.

 Unless you already have a powerful headphone amp that can drive high impedance cans, we recommend taking a look at our Audioquest Dragonfly Red Review here.
 The need to pair these headphones with a powerful amp could be considered a significant drawback for some.